Lena Demary, M.A.

 Scholarly Career

-• Since 10/2022: Researcher (doctoral candidate) in the DFG post-graduate program “The Documentary.
+• Since 10/2022: Researcher (doctoral candidate) in the DFG Research Training Group “The Documentary.
 Excess and Withdrawal”, Ruhr University Bochum

 • 07/2020 to 06/2022: Research Volunteer of the Gustav-Lübcke-Museum Hamm